John Jephson

 Jephson was the second son of William Jephson of Froyle, Hampshire and his wife Mary Dannett, daughter of John Dannett of Dannett's Hall, Leicestershire.
 In 1603, he was knighted by Sir George Carew, Lord President of Munster, at Dublin.
 He served in the English army in Ireland, being praised as a " gallant and worthy captain", and became a major-general.
 He was sworn of the Privy Council of Ireland in 1609, and spent much of his time in Ireland, even after he inherited Froyle, on the death of his elder brother.
+In 1620, he built his residence Froyle Place, now known as Froyle Park, a gabled U-shaped Elizabethan manor house.
 In 1621, Jephson was elected Member of Parliament for Hampshire.
 In 1624, he was elected Member of Parliament for Petersfield and was re-elected MP for Petersfield in 1625.

 His career was damaged by his fierce opposition to George Villiers, 1st Duke of Buckingham, the prime Royal favourite.
 His Puritan leanings were also felt to be a handicap, even by his friends, particularly since they were combined with fears of a Catholic conspiracy to kill the Royal Family, although admittedly such beliefs became common enough in the 1670s, during the Popish Plot.
 He was valued for his knowledge of Ireland, although when he proposed an address on the misgovernment of Ireland to the King, James, who resented Jephson's attacks on his favourite Buckingham, replied coldly that a diligent Irish Councillor would have drawn these matters to his attention before raising them in public.